-[Para. k inserted by s.
-2 of City of Cape Town: Municipal Planning Second Amendment By-law, 2016] - (2) Subject to subsection (5), the City may, by notice in the Provincial Gazette, exempt any other type of subdivision application from the need for approval in terms of this By-Law if the exemption does not adversely affect the rights or legitimate expectations of any person. - (3) Subject to subsection (4), the City may, on application, exempt a subdivision from the need for approval in terms of this By-Law if exceptional circumstances exist and if the exemption does not adversely affect the rights or legitimate expectations of any person. - (4) The City must endorse on the plan of subdivision that a subdivision is exempt from the need for approval in terms of this By-Law. - (5) The exemptions in subsection (1) and the power to exempt in subsection (2) do not apply - (a) if a rezoning or any other land use approval in terms of this By-Law is required; - (b) when engineering services must be moved or provided; or - (c) if the subdivision is required to create individual land units for new housing.
+[Para. (k) inserted by s.
+2 of City of Cape Town: Municipal Planning Second Amendment By-law, 2016] - (2) Subject to subsection (5), the City may, by notice in the Provincial Gazette, exempt any other type of subdivision application from the need for approval in terms of this By-Law if the exemption does not adversely affect the rights or legitimate expectations of any person. - (3) Subject to subsection (4), the City may, on application, exempt a subdivision from the need for approval in terms of this By-Law if exceptional circumstances exist and if the exemption does not adversely affect the rights or legitimate expectations of any person. - (4) The City must endorse on the plan of subdivision that a subdivision is exempt from the need for approval in terms of this By-Law. - (5) The exemptions in subsection (1) and the power to exempt in subsection (2) do not apply - (a) if a rezoning or any other land use approval in terms of this By-Law is required; - (b) when engineering services must be moved as a result of a subdivision or consolidation; or